maruf99/world-cup-app/README.md

 Classes are primarily used in the backend part of the application.
 After the data from `games.txt` is parsed, individual Country and Game classes are created for each entry in the data.
 We use the toJSON method in each class to transform them into JSON compatible objects, so that they can be sent by the API to the website over an HTTP request.
 The class implementations can be seen in [`src/backendend/src/util/structures.ts`](src/backend/src/util/structures.ts).

 Additionally, each API route in the [`src/backend/src/routes`](src/backend/src/routes) is its own class.
 Each of these classes can have their own `get()`, `post()`, `put()`, and `delete()` methods, which correspond to the different types of basic HTTP requests used by the application.

+On top of this, regular JavaScript objects are used throughout the program for various purposes, such as the aforementioned generateSeats() function, which returns an object where each value is an array of numbers representing seats, mapped to the letter of their row as a key.

 ### Searching Algorithms